 The Waverly water supply consists of four groundwater wells that draw water from the Silurian-Devonian aquifer.
 The wells range in depth from 150 to 220 feet deep.
 The Silurian-Devonian aquifer was determined to be highly susceptible to contamination because the characteristics of the aquifer and overlying materials provide little protection from contamination at the land surface.
 The Silurian-Devonian wells will be highly susceptible to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
-A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources and is available from Justin McGlaun, Water and Sewer Line Maintenance Superintendent at (319) 352-6261 or Mike Cherry, Director of Public Works at (319) 352-9065.
+A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources and is available from Justin McGlaun, Director of Public Works or Mike Seehusen, Water and Sewer Foreman at (319)352-6261